Deepakanandrao/openproject/docs/project-management-guide/3-overview-pm2/README.md

 sidebar_navigation:
   title: 3 Overview of the PM² Methodology
   priority: 850
-description: Presents the House of PM² framework and explains its four pillars: Governance, Lifecycle, Processes, and Artefacts, all supported by PM² Mindsets.
-It introduces the four project lifecycle phases (Initiating, Planning, Executing, Closing) and explains tailoring to different project contexts.
+description: "Presents the House of PM² framework and explains its four pillars: Governance, Lifecycle, Processes, and Artefacts, all supported by PM² Mindsets.
+It introduces the four project lifecycle phases (Initiating, Planning, Executing, Closing) and explains tailoring to different project contexts."
 ---

 # 3 Overview of the PM² Methodology

 ## 3.1 The House of PM²